-It’s been nearly five years since Delaware House Bill 195 (HB195) passed in July 2021 — a law meant to enforce the use of body-worn cameras (BWC) for Delaware’s local and state law enforcement agencies — and only one municipal police department in Delaware has achieved full compliance.
+It’s been nearly five years since Delaware House Bill 195 (HB195) passed in July 2021 — a law meant to ensure the use of body-worn cameras (BWC) for Delaware’s local and state law enforcement agencies — and only one municipal police department policy in Delaware is known to have achieved full compliance with police training standards.

 Legal experts “obtained five BWC policies from local law enforcement agencies, although we queried 36 local and state agencies for their policies.
 Only one of the five BWC policies we reviewed was legally sufficient.”

-POST (referred to in the report as COPT, its name prior to 2023) is responsible for setting and enforcing HB195, including who must wear body cameras and when.
-At the center of the bill is the provision that BWCs must be worn while on duty “in a role that is likely to result in interaction with the public.”
-POST is also responsible for maintaining “standards for the activation, wear, training, testing, handling, storage, and dissemination of BWCs and their data.”
+POST (referred to in the memo as COPT, its name prior to 2023) is responsible for enforcing HB195, including who must wear body cameras and when, and for maintaining “standards for the activation, wear, training, testing, handling, storage, and dissemination of BWCs and their data.”

 Other police department BWC policies that were examined include Delmar, Wilmington, and Cheswold, as well as the New Castle County Department of Public Safety, which oversees the New Castle County Police.

 Milford, Delmar, Wilmington, and Cheswold were found to be the only municipalities among 31 surveyed to have made their BWC policies publicly available.
-A 2016 version of the Delaware State Police BWC policy is also publicly available online.
+Among state agencies, a 2016 version of the Delaware State Police BWC policy is publicly available online.

 Newark and Elsmere “do not have published policies available online, but appear to have extant policies based on references to such policies in the local collective bargaining agreement and police accountability committee, respectively.”